November 4, 2025

 Research paper submission guidelines

 Submissions must be in PDF format and should not exceed eight pages for long papers and four pages for short contributions.
-All submissions must follow the IEEE Conference proceedings format (IEEEtran, double-column, 10pt).
-More details about the submission system will be added soon.
+All submissions must follow the IEEE Conference Proceedings Format (double-column, 10pt size fonts) available at https://www.ieee.org/conferences/publishing/templates.html.
+Submission should be done via EasyChair – https://easychair.org/conferences?conf=pdp2026.

 The review process is double-blind and all papers need to be “best-effort” anonymized.
 We strongly encourage making code and data available anonymously (e.g., in an anonymous GitHub repository via Anonymous GitHub or in a Dropbox folder).